What is the difference between a Psychologist and a Psychiatrist?

 Can I get funding for your service?

-I can support WINZ applications for Disability Allowance providing you are eligible.
+We can support WINZ applications for Disability Allowance providing you are eligible.
 You can find out more about this process and your eligibilty on the Work and Income website.

 You may also be able to claim sessions with your medical insurer, depending on your policy.
 Check with your insurer to see if this is an option.